Transition-Insight-DAO/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 2 The Social Contract.md

 Think of a society, not as complex as ours but still orderly and structured.
-Those of our indigenous communities.
-Or the first societies which formed; ones with *implicit* rules rather than the explicit ones we have today (i.e. law).
-Obligations, except for the very young *always* precede rights.
-For example you cannot claim a *rightful* share of gathered and hunted victual without first having participated and asserted *some* talent to express the feeling that you want to belong to a community.
+Those of our indigenous communities, for example.
+Or the first ever societies which formed; ones with *implicit* rules rather than the explicit ones we have today (i.e. law).
+You' will not that in those communities, except for the very young, Obligations *always* preceded rights.
+For example you could not credibly claim a *rightful* share of gathered and hunted victuals without first having applied some effort for the collective benefit of community. **HERE**

 Invariably you will introspect on what that may be as you scan your immediate surroundings to find a gap that needs to be filled; a reality or truth which needs to be adjusted to align better with what your nascent community requires as it seeks comfort.
 In economy, you are *obligated* to stake a investment in order to affect a *return* on investment.
 In our health and welfare we are obligated to invest time, effort and care in relative youth to reap the return of a relatively comfortable old age.

 Now we may hallucinate in a moment of inconsiderateness, perhaps prompted by fear or a sense of scarcity, to model our reality differently.
 It seems trite and simplistic for example but simply using the term 'rights and obligations', placing the effect before the cause may have a profound and rippling impact on how we govern our relationships and transactions with one another.
 However, nor are rights and obligations enjoyed *simultaneously*.